marshka/ml-20-21/assignment_1/general_feedback.md

 The accuracy is not the same thing as the MSE.
 The accuracy is defined as the number of correct predictions divided by the total number of predictions, while the MSE is the average (or mean) of the squared errors, where the errors are the differences between the predictions and the correct labels.
 In the context of regression, the accuracy does not make much sense because most predictions will not be exact (i.e. the output of a regression model can be any real or floating-point number in some range), so the accuracy can be very low or even zero, although the model may still have a quite small MSE.
 The MSE can be interpreted as a measure of "accuracy" of a regression model, but it's important to understand that "accuracy" has a specific definition in classification problems.

-## Complexity of hypothesis class vs complicated function
+## Complex hypothesis class vs complicated function

 - Some of you have confused the concept of a hypothesis class (or model family) with a **specific** function (sometimes also called "model") that is chosen from this "model family", and some of you also confused the concept of a complexity (or size) of a model family with a "complicated function" (e.g. a function that is very wiggly, like the [Weierstrass functions](https://en.wikipedia.org/wiki/Weierstrass_function) or some polynomial of very high degree)